Index For Information

 up approximately 80% versus 2010....."* But while

-their stock is going down, we just keep on truckin' and
+their stock went down, we just kept on truckin' and

 producing basic items that are meant not to be fashionable but